mosaicml/composer/docs/source/tutorials/adding_models_datasets.rst

 Custom Models and Datasets
 ==========================

-The MosaicML :class:`~composer.trainer.Trainer` can easily be extended to use your own models and datasets.
+The Composer :class:`~composer.trainer.Trainer` can easily be extended to use your own models and datasets.
 We walk through two ways to get started and experiment with algorithms on your machine learning projects.

 .. seealso::